 No. Cycling the traditional Tri-State Trek route as a virtual rider is prohibited.
 Every

-town is continuing to keep their community safe during the pandemic and has made specific arrangements for only those
+town is working hard to continue keeping their community safe and has made specific arrangements for only those

 participating in the in-person Trek.
 Choosing to ride the route jeopardizes our valuable relationships with town

 officials and could result in a termination of our partnership.
-Visitors cycling the route could bring crowds

 What will the Trek Your Way include?